platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/environment-differences.md

 {{< note >}}

-Most {{% names/dedicated-gen-2 %}} projects allow you to use custom `php.ini` files on your Production/Staging environments.
+Most {{% names/dedicated-gen-2 %}} projects allow you to use custom `php.ini` files on your production or staging environments.
 However, **for a small set of projects**, this isn't supported yet.

 {{< /note >}}